OakCityLabs/Endpoint/README.md

 `http://foo.com/api/v1.0/users/867/followers?expand=1

-The Endpoint initializer is set up to work with this sort of template.
+The Endpoint initializer works with this sort of template.
 The mapping here is:

   * `serverUrl` - `http://foo.com/api/v1.0`
   * `pathPrefix` - `users`